 - Alzheimer disease: the most common dementia diagnosis among older adults.
 It is caused by changes in the brain, including abnormal buildups of proteins, known as amyloid plaques and tau tangles.
-See the 10 Early Signs and Symptoms of Alzheimer disease.

 - Frontotemporal dementia: a rare form of dementia that tends to occur in people younger than 60.
 It is associated with abnormal amounts or forms of the proteins tau and TDP-43.

 - Lewy body dementia: a form of dementia caused by abnormal deposits of the protein alpha-synuclein, called Lewy bodies.